CosmicEmm/devnotes/notes/python.md

 * Dropbox
 * Pinterest
 ## Terminal Window
-It shows the output of the Python program when we run it.
+It displays the output of the Python program when we run it.
 ## Python Data Types
 ### Strings
 * They represent a sequence of characters or textual data.